Phantom Flutterer. Fladdergesie

 - Frequents standing and often temporary waters in open landscapes.
 Usually with emergent and often aquatic vegetation, and a soft (like muddy) bottom.
 From 0 to 1800 m above sea level, but mostly below 1500.

-- Distinct butterfly like fluttering flight, landing on lilies or reeds in pool.
+- Distinct butterfly like fluttering flight, Rest at the tip of a conspicuous perch, with legs thrust forward and wings raised.
 Often in territorial fights.
 Sometimes found flying in tree tops.